Coat of arms of Central Lithuania

-The coat of arms that served as the symbol of the Republic of Central Lithuania was established on 12 October 1920 and remained in use until 18 April 1922, when the state ceased to exist.
+The coat of arms of the Republic of Central Lithuania, an unrecognized short-lived puppet republic of Poland, was established on 12 October 1920 and remained in use until 18 April 1922, when the state ceased to exist.

 Design

 The coat of arms was officially defined as an eagle and Pahonia (a knight on a horse) in the escutcheon.
 It consists of 2 charges set next to each other.
-On the right is a silver (white) eagle wearinga crown, and on the left, a silver (white) Pahonia, a charge, that consists of a knight with a sword in his right hand, and a shield with the Cross of Lorraine in his left hand, that is sitting on a jumping horse.
+On the right is a silver (white) eagle wearing a crown, and on the left, a silver (white) Pahonia, a charge, that consists of a knight with a sword in his right hand, and a shield with the Cross of Lorraine in his left hand, that is sitting on a jumping horse.
 Both charges are placed within the red escutcheon with a silver (white) edge.